Foundations of Psychedelic-Assisted Therapy (PAT)

 What is covered in this workshop?

-A very brief outline of the workshop structure is shown below.
+A brief outline of the training is described below.
+Please also watch the video above.

 We will explore the fundamentals of psychedelic-assisted psychotherapy as it is currently being employed in Australian clinics and research trials and around the world.
-Our focus will be on working with psilocybin, however many of the principles are transferable to working with other compounds.
+Our focus will be on working with psilocybin, however many of the principles are transferable to working with other compounds and processes.
 The workshop will be highly practical, with a strong focus on group inquiry and experiential learning, informed by real-world experience.

 We begin by looking at the broader psychedelic context against which contemporary psychedelic-assisted psychotherapy is emerging.
 We look at what can go wrong with psychedelics, why it goes wrong, and what we can learn from this.
 (Note: We will not be addressing how to work with psychedelic casualties - this is covered in our other training: Bad Trip Integration)